Eureka Centre: Museum of Australian Democracy (MADE)

-Closure
+MADE's launch on 4 May 2013 was hampered by budget overruns and long delays.

 At its February 2018 Ordinary Council Meeting, the City of Ballarat Council made the decision to take over management responsibility of the centre.
 The decision came after lengthy consideration of a feasibility study prepared for Council on the future of the museum.

-The Museum of Australian Democracy ceased trading on 31 March 2018, only two months before its fifth anniversary.
+The Museum of Australian Democracy ceased trading on 31 March 2018.
+Following MADE's closure, a public lobby group called for the return of the flag to the Art Gallery of Ballarat.
+The public debate over the MADE site and the Eureka story also continued.
 The Council took over the centre, continuing to exhibit the flag, and engaged the Ballarat community to determine the next steps for a community centre based on the site.
 The Museum of Australian Democracy voluntarily deregistered with ASIC in May 2018, after transferring its assets to the City of Ballarat and de-accessioning its collection, returning borrowed and donated objects to donors.

-History of the Eureka site

-In 1854 a period of civil disobedience by gold miners over the actions of the government culminated in a rebellion at Eureka, Victoria, during which at least 27 people, mostly rebels, died.
-It was the most prominent rebellion in Australia's history.
-It is held to be the birthplace of Australian democracy.

-Various memorials have been erected at the site since the rebellion, with the former Eureka Centre being refurbished to become the Museum of Australian Democracy at Eureka between 2011 and 2013.
-This development was funded by $5 million from both the Australian and Victorian governments and $1.1 million from the City of Ballarat.

-The Museum of Australian Democracy at Eureka redevelopment project was managed by Katherine Armstrong from Lateral Projects.
-The building was designed by architects Beveridge Williams and included a 114-seat theatre, and a cafe.

-The original business case for the Museum of Australian Democracy at Eureka anticipated that annual visitation would reach 125,000.
-In 2017, the museum reached a record 68,000 visitors.

-Following MADE's closure, a public lobby group called for the return of the flag to the Art Gallery of Ballarat.
-The public debate over the MADE site and the Eureka story also continued.